 - If all emails are null, returns

-'No Email'
+'No Email'.

-3. Use in CASE
+3. Use in CASE-like Logic

-SELECT name, COALESCE(nickname, username, 'Guest') AS display_name FROM users;
+COALESCE(nickname, username, 'Guest') AS display_name

 - Works like a simpler form of

-when you just want the first available value.
+CASEwhen you just want the first available value.

 Important Notes